-The Monroe County Friend of The Court works to resolve issues involving cases dealing with divorce, child custody, child support, and parenting time.
-The FOC also deals with cases that requires enforcement of these areas of Michigan family law.
+The Monroe County Friend of The Court works to resolve issues involving cases dealing with divorce, spousal support, child custody, child support, and parenting time.
+The FOC also deals with cases that require enforcement of these areas of Michigan family law.
 The Monroe FOC serves the 38th Circuit Court and is located in the same building as the Monroe County Courthouse at 106 East First St. Monroe, MI.
 These offices are open to the public.

 The Circuit Court Judges that primarily serve in the 38th Circuit Court are Judge Mark Braunlich, Judge Frank L Arnold, Judge Michael A. Weipert, Judge Daniel White, and Judge Cheryl E Lohmeyer.
 These Judges can refer to Monroe, MI family law cases to the Monroe County Friend of the Court for recommendations.
 Their offices are provided with the recommendations directly by the Friend.

-The Monroe County FOC also provides assistance in areas of family law.
-The Friend can provide basic information and can print forms but cannot provide legal advice.
+The Monroe County FOC also assists in areas of family law.
+The Friend can provide basic information and print forms but cannot provide legal advice.
 The Monroe FOC website has valuable information on the services they provide.
 The FOC can also print out various reports for the public, such as an accounting of child support paid or received.
 It operates under standards and guidelines determined by the Michigan Supreme Court.

 How does the Monroe Friend of the Court work?

 The Monroe Friend of the Court’s job is to make an independent investigation of family law matters.
-In custody, child support and parenting time issues, the Friend will talk to both parties, gather relevant documentation and make a recommendation to the Court.
+In custody, child support, and parenting time issues, the Friend will talk to both parties, gather relevant documentation, and make a recommendation to the Court.